geminiplanetimager/gpi_pipeline/tests/README.md

 Note, you should try to name the recipe file to match the test case name.

-``

-4. **Do not** check any FITS files into the git repository.
+4. Please **do not** check any FITS files into the git repository.
 Instead, place them inside ``Dropbox (GPI)/Pipeline_Releases/pipeline_testing_dataset/test_mytest``.
-You should also create a subdirectory "cal_files" inside that directory which contains ALL calibration files required to reduce that dataset.
+You should also create a subdirectory ``cal_files`` inside that directory which contains ALL calibration files required to reduce that dataset.
 Note that no other files in your usual pipeline calibrations directory will be visible or accessible to the test suite!